Yorkshire Insurance Company

 The Yorkshire Insurance Company was an English insurance company.

+History

 The company was founded in 1824, in York, as the Yorkshire Fire and Life Insurance Company.
 Its objects were initially "to effect insurance against loss by fire and on lives and survivorships and the sale and purchase of annuities and reversions and the endowment of children".
 In November 1824, the company purchased a fire engine, and from 1830 until 1876, it operated the fire brigade for the city of York.
 In 1847, it constructed its headquarters building on St Helen's Square in the city.
 In 1908, the company adopted its final name, and registered as a limited company.

 The company took over the following insurance companies: